ignis-sec/audio_loopback/README.md

 ## Dependecies
-Along wiht pyaudio, this project is supposed to work together with [VB-Audio's Cable](https://vb-audio.com/Cable/)
+Along with pyaudio, this project is supposed to work together with [VB-Audio's Cable](https://vb-audio.com/Cable/) on Windows.
+Supports Linux with pulse too.

 ## Usage